Simen Hammershaug

-Simen Hjerkinn Hammershaug (born 2 August 2000) is a Norwegian football striker who plays for Egersund.
+Simen Hjerkinn Hammershaug (born 2 August 2000) is a Norwegian football striker who plays for Grorud.

 A youth product of Lillehammer FK, he transferred to the junior team of Strømsgodset in mid-2016.
 In 2019 he signed a first-team contract, but was loaned out to Asker for the entire season.
 He made his Eliteserien debut in November 2020 against Kristiansund.
 In January 2022, he moved to Egersund on a two-year contract.

+On 21 December 2022, Ullensaker/Kisa IL announced the signing of Hammershaug, on a contract until the end of 2024.